 Statistics: 2,581 rushing yards, 21 total touchdowns

-Georgia’s leading rusher from 1976 to 1978, Kevin McLee led Georgia to the 1976 SEC Championship after rushing for 1,058 yards under head coach Vince Dooley.
+Georgia's leading rusher from 1976 to 1978, Kevin McLee led Georgia to the 1976 SEC Championship after rushing for 1,058 yards under head coach Vince Dooley.
 That same season, McLee earned All-SEC honors as well as being named an honorable mention All-American.
-McLee left Athens in 1977 as Georgia’s career leader in rusher at the time; he still ranks 10th on the all-time list.
+McLee left Athens in 1977 as Georgia's career leader in rusher at the time.

 McLee briefly played for the Tampa Bay Buccaneers before retiring from football to live and work near Los Angeles.
 He passed away in 2007 after suffering a stroke at 52 years old.